-It’s a mid-sized authentic, Guatemalan city with good tourist infrastructure and many economical food, accommodation & transport options – it’s also one of the most popular places to study Spanish or volunteer in Guatemala.
+It’s a mid-sized authentic, Guatemalan city with good tourist infrastructure and many economical food, accommodation & transport options.
+If you’re backpacking Guatemala, consider taking a break to study Spanish or volunteer in Xela.

-There are no standout Guatemala attractions in Xela but there are numerous plazas, museums, churches, theatres, markets & cemeteries around the city to explore.
+There are no standout things to do in Xela but there are numerous plazas, museums, churches, theatres, markets & cemeteries around the city to explore.

 Xela is also an excellent base town for day trips to the surrounding market villages & for volcano hikes.